open-risk/OpenCPM-NPL-Concentration/README.md

 The model name endpoint responds to both GET / PUT http verbs.
 In the first instance it returns model metadata.
 In the second instance it returns the model output

 The model metadata are in JSON-LD format.
-This is human readable with any JSON editor
+This format is human readable and can be edited with any IDE / JSON editor